Skip to main content

 2 mentions Positive Neutral Negative

-Players find the grinding aspect of the game to be excessively time-consuming and frustrating, likening it to a tedious experience that detracts from enjoyment.
-The limited control over army AI and the restriction to a single control group contribute to the grind, which some feel is an unnecessary challenge imposed by the developers to maintain difficulty.
+Players find the grinding aspect of the game to be excessively time-consuming and frustrating, likening it to a tedious experience that requires significant effort.
+The limited control over army AI and the restriction to a single control group contribute to the challenge, which some feel detracts from overall enjoyment.
+Developers have indicated that these design choices are intended to maintain difficulty, but opinions on their effectiveness vary.

 • “You'll need a second life for grinding.”